If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |département: 74, Haute-Savoie|

-Chamonix-Mont-Blanc or, more commonly, Chamonix, is situated at an altitude of 1,032 m in the Chamonix valley in the département Haute-Savoie of Eastern France.
+Chamonix-Mont-Blanc or, more commonly, Chamonix, is situated at an elevation of 1,032 m in the Chamonix valley in the département Haute-Savoie of Eastern France.
 Situated near the massive peaks of the Aiguilles Rouges, Chamonix shares both the summit of Mont Blanc and the title of highest commune in France with its neighboring commune, Saint-Gervais-les-Bains.
 The municipality has a population of about 9,500 (2006).
 With an area of 245 square kilometers, Chamonix is the fourth largest commune in mainland France.
 The valley, about 17,5 km in length, has about 10,000 permanent residents and was originally created by glaciers.
 The Arve, one of the principal water channels in the department of Haute-Savoie, originates in Le Tour and flows through Chamonix.
 To the northwest rises the rugged Le Brévent (2400m) and Aiguilles Rouges (3000m), while the snowclad summit of Mont Blanc towers above the valley from the southeast.
 At 4810m, Mont Blanc is the highest mountain in the European Alps.

 The valley was first mentioned in 1091, when it was granted by the Count of the Genevois to the great Benedictine house of St. Michel de la Cluse,